snesin/jcade/README.markdown

     // reverseArgs : false, pass options,element when instantiating (default)
     //               true, pass element,options when instantiating
     // optionsAttr : format of the HTML attribute name containing JSON options for the
-    //               instatiation by default '*:options" where the * will first be
+    //               instantiation by default '*:options" where the * will first be
     //               replaced by the class name, then by the full class path
     // noExisting  : false, instantiate classes for elements already on the page (default)
     //               true, do not instantiate classes for elements already on the page